Automotive Emissions Components Explained

 Diagnosis of emission control devices is not hard, but does require a few speciality tools and knowledge of the system.
 Most fuel injection and emissions sensors have only two or three wires, making troubleshooting individual pieces fairly easy.

 Always start at the basics.
-Many times, an emissions-related problem is a loose or broken vacuum hose.
-Check wiring connections as well.
+An emissions-related problem may be as simple as a loose or broken vacuum hose, or a bad wiring connection.

-Classic cars will always be worth more in factory-stock condition.
+Classic cars are generally worth more in factory-stock condition.
 Having it emissions-legal is a good way to show you care about the environment, as well as scoring higher in show competitions.

 Related Articles: